msychung/Diffusion-Limited-Aggregation/notes/notes.md

 - [x] Extend to multiple paths (for all dimensions)

 - You need to refresh your stats lol, standard normal distribution isn't between -1 and 1!!

+- Vectorised method is more efficient since all elements dx are generated at once (using numpy.random.randn), instead of generating one at a time using the for loop method

 ##### TESTS
 - [ ] Average displacement <d> after N steps should be 0